It’s hard to understate the importance of social media in higher education marketing.

-The timing on this is perfect, because late March was exactly the point when so many of us first started working (and learning) from home, causing search interest for the phrase “Zoom background” to spike through the roof:
+The timing on this is perfect because late March was precisely when so many of us first started working (and learning) from home, causing search interest for the phrase “Zoom background” to spike through the roof:

-Think about it: every time someone downloaded one of those images and used it as their video call background, they were promoting the university.
-An amazing tactic!
+Think about it: whenever someone downloaded one of those images and used it as their video call background, they promoted the university.
+A great tactic!

 Humor is a powerful tool in higher ed marketing (provided you get it right).

-That’s not just my opinion – it’s scientific fact.
+That’s not just my opinion – it’s a scientific fact.

-For instance, one study from the Journal of Marketing Theory and Practice discovered that humorous social video content is received more favorably by viewers than serious entertainment.
+For instance, one study from the Journal of Marketing Theory and Practice discovered that viewers receive humorous social video content more favorably than serious entertainment.

-Whether memes are a good fit for your strategy depends heavily on your audience and tone of voice, but Binghamton University is clearly comfortable with using them, such as when it jumped on the Bernie Sanders meme that blew up in January 2021:
+Whether memes are a good fit for your strategy depends heavily on your audience and tone of voice.
+Binghamton University is comfortable using them, such as when it jumped on the Bernie Sanders meme that blew up in January 2021:

 - The university posted it before the meme format became played out.

-- There’s actually a legit reason for posting this – Bernie taught at the university himself in 1990, so it makes sense for Binghamton to get involved in the conversation.
+- There’s a legit reason for posting this – Bernie taught at the university in 1990, so it makes sense for Binghamton to get involved in the conversation.

-In other words, this post managed to get the “funny” bit right, while also advancing the university’s message.
+In other words, this post managed to get the “funny” bit right while advancing the university’s message.

-Just like the Bernie example above, the University of Michigan proves sometimes the best opportunities on social media are the ones you don’t plan for.
+Like the Bernie example above, the University of Michigan proves that sometimes the best social media opportunities are unplanned.

-For anyone struggling to recall obscure moments in social media history, this Twitter post references how a picture of an egg became the most-liked picture on Instagram back in January 2019:
+For anyone struggling to recall obscure moments in social media history, this Twitter post references how a picture of an egg became the most-liked image on Instagram back in January 2019:

-However, the NYU marketing team has had plenty of time to come to terms with this (the football program was discontinued back in 1953, so it isn’t exactly a recent occurrence).
+However, the NYU marketing team has had plenty of time to come to terms with this (the university discontinued the football program in 1953, so it isn’t exactly a recent occurrence).

 Rather than ducking the issue, the university leaned into it with a Facebook video series highlighting all the other incredible sports on offer at the university: